 Daily promotions are a staple inside The Silks Poker Room, which boasts numerous amenities sure to soothe.
 Enjoy complimentary soft drinks, dining and cocktail service, tableside massages and plasma TV screens airing live sporting events and simulcast racing from across the country.
 With cash games and a view of the racetrack finish line from almost every table, The Silks Poker Room offers the best in live entertainment on the west coast of Florida.

 Before the start of the 2006-2007 meeting, a Daktronics 16:9 ratio jumbo video board was installed in the infield (left, during construction), giving patrons an unparalleled view of the action.
-They were richly rewarded in March when a crowd of 10,593 viewed arguably the most exciting stretch duel in track history culminated with a nose victory by Street Sense from Any Given Saturday in the then-Grade III Tampa Bay Derby.
+They were richly rewarded in March that season when a crowd of 10,593 viewed arguably the most exciting stretch duel in track history, culminating with a nose victory by Street Sense from Any Given Saturday in the then-Grade III Tampa Bay Derby.
 The Carl Nafzger-trained Street Sense used his Oldsmar success under jockey Calvin Borel as a springboard to victories in the Kentucky Derby at Churchill Downs and the Travers Stakes at Saratoga.

 Three years later, the third-place finisher in the Tampa Bay Derby, Super Saver, triumphed in the Run for the Roses.
 The Tampa Bay Derby was awarded Grade II status the following spring.
 It is one of six graded stakes races conducted annually at Tampa Bay Downs.